Our Team

 Linnea Linde-Krieger, PhD, LCSW

-Dr. Linnea Linde-Krieger is an Assistant Professor with the University of Arizona Department of Family and Community Medicine.
 Dr. Linnea Linde-Krieger is an Assistant Professor with the University of Arizona Department of Family and Community Medicine, a developmental psychologist, and licensed clinical social worker with over a decade of clinical and research experience.
-Dr. Linde-Krieger’s ongoing research, which is funded by the National Institutes of Health and the Arizona Institute for Mental Health Research, identifies risk and protective factors for substance misuse during transitional developmental periods, examines infant development and neuroendocrine regulation following prenatal substance exposure, and fosters recovery through implementation science and harm reduction practices.
+Her ongoing research, which is funded by the National Institutes of Health and the Arizona Institute for Mental Health Research, identifies risk and protective factors for substance misuse during transitional developmental periods, examines infant development and neuroendocrine regulation following prenatal substance exposure, and fosters recovery through implementation science and harm reduction practices.

 Arlene Mahoney is the executive director of Southwest Recovery Alliance (SWRA), a grassroots harm reduction organization in Phoenix, Arizona.
-She is completing her MSW with a focus on policy administration and community.
+She is co-chair of the Drug Policy Research and Advocacy Board (DPRAB) and is on the leadership team of the Hepatitis C Free AZ coalition.

 Nina Vadiei, PharmD, BCPP